DerekSelander/dsdump/docs/index.md

 main is at: 0x109fcaf50
 ```

+Notice how the address of `main` changes from load to load.
+This is because the executables starting base address is changing for each run.

-But try getting the load address of `main`...
+But try getting the load address of `main` through the `nm` command:

 ```bash
 lolgrep:~$ nm ex2 | grep main
 0000000100000f50 T _main
 ```

 On my compilation, main is at `0000000100000f50`.
 This means that the virtual address `0000000100000f50` is being shifted every time the program is run.
-You can remove this automatic feature in `clang` easily enough
+You can remove this automatic feature in `clang` easily enough via the following:

 ```bash
 lolgrep:~$ clang ex2.c -fno-pie -o ex2_nopie